SimonBiggs/ipython-geant4-linac/README.md

 IPython GEANT4 Linac
 ====================

 A GEANT4 Linac written purely in the python environment using IPython notebook.
+An example of the ipython notebook running the GEANT4 code can be seen [here](http://nbviewer.ipython.org/github/SimonBiggs/ipython-geant4-linac/blob/master/main.ipynb).

 Details